Data Lake vs Data warehouse: 6 key differences you need to know

 Data warehouses are subject-oriented, time-variant, and non-volatile, meaning they focus on specific business areas, capture historical data changes, and preserve data integrity.

-Data warehouses empower businesses to make data-driven decisions, facilitating data analysis, reporting, and performance tracking across various departments and functions.
+Building a data warehouse empower businesses to make data-driven decisions, facilitating data analysis, reporting, and performance tracking across various departments and functions.

 1) Data structure